May 5, 2020

 Pan-European real estate investment manager Redevco has joined forces with COFRA Holding (“COFRA”) to initiate a large-scale on-site renewable energy generation project called Project Solar.

 Launched earlier this year, Project Solar aims to ramp up the provision of on-site clean energy generation by installing solar panels on the roofs and carparks of the retail park assets that Redevco manages on behalf of one of its investor clients, COFRA Holding, in Belgium.
 In November 2019 Redevco announced its commitment to making its entire portfolio Net Zero Carbon by 2040 as part of the company’s ongoing efforts to act responsibly and reduce its impact on the environment.
 With Project Solar an important signature project of Redevco’s Mission 2040 campaign has been kicked off.
+The experts from Wegner Roofing & Solar can help with making sure your roof is replaced the right way.

 Clemens Brenninkmeijer, Head of Sustainable Business Operations at Redevco, said: “Project Solar is a necessary step on our journey to becoming Net Zero Carbon across our portfolio.
 Our retail parks in Belgium consist of large properties built on substantial pieces of land and thus offer ample space to accommodate solar installations.
 Our investor client COFRA has been very supportive of the initiative, with a commitment for an initial 12 sites which we look forward to deliver on, and thereafter exploring additional projects together.”